History of Karoline Leavitt in Timeline

 2014: Eagle-Tribune All-Star

-In 2014, Leavitt was named an Eagle-Tribune All-Star for playing softball.
+In 2014, Karoline Leavitt was named an Eagle-Tribune All-Star while playing softball at Central Catholic High School.

-In 2015, Leavitt began attending Saint Anselm College where she received a scholarship to play softball and majored in communications and minored in political science.
+In 2015, Karoline Leavitt began attending Saint Anselm College, where she received a scholarship to play softball and majored in communications and minored in political science.

 2015: Eagle-Tribune All-Star

-In 2015, Leavitt was named an Eagle-Tribune All-Star for playing softball.
+In 2015, Karoline Leavitt was named an Eagle-Tribune All-Star for the second time while playing softball at Central Catholic High School.

-In 2016, Leavitt wrote an opinion piece for the Saint Anselm Crier, stating that the media was "frankly crooked".
+In 2016, Karoline Leavitt wrote an opinion piece for the Saint Anselm Crier, stating that the media was "frankly crooked" and "unjust, unfair, and sometimes just plain old false".

-By June 2020, Leavitt was the associate director of the White House Office of Presidential Correspondence.
+In June 2020, Karoline Leavitt was named the associate director in the White House Office of Presidential Correspondence.

 In June 2020, Leavitt became an assistant White House press secretary.